yshyshkin/DefaultThemeConfigurationBundle/README.md

 **Enable Email Template Wrapper** enables custom email template wrapper for all standard emails

-**Email Template Wrapper** contains HTML content of the email wrapper
+**Email Template Wrapper** contains HTML content of the email wrapper.
+Please do not forget to verify that all links are static

 ![CSS Styling Example](Resources/doc/img/email-template-example.png)